HOW I GOT STARTED AND SOME OF WHAT I’VE DONE

 In my opinion, the first series of our Shock Video was not great.
 Our new VO was a queasy mix of scripted and unscripted comments about the clips, which often failed to be either informative or particularly funny.
 On the plus side, we got a lot of money for not much work and the series did well enough (presumably because of the constant nudity) for E4 to commission another!
 Why can’t that happen all the time?

 The second series of Shock Video (recorded in January 2002 and broadcast in February-March that year) is altogether better.
 Joe and I improvised a lot more, had more fun in the recording booth came up with a few moments that still make me chuckle if my day has gone sufficiently wrong for me to be up late watching a repeat (see below).
 Unfortunately when they repeated the shows on Bravo (for a good 5 years after they first aired) they ran both series so it was a crapshoot quality wise, with the odds in favour the crap.
 Purely in terms of ratings and repeats however, Shock Video was probably the most successful thing Joe and I did together on TV.
 We often get asked if we get repeat fees and the answer is no. I’m sorry to say it was a buyout.

 YouTube saw fit to remove my ‘Vineyard Rufty’ video in which lesbians attempt to spoil the season’s finest grape crop by causing rufty, presumably following a complaint from some easily offended soul, despite my careful censoring of anything approaching a female nipple or bottom crack.
 On the whole I think it’s nice that there’s no porn on YouTube (even though graphic violence and horror is freely available, albeit tokenistically flagged) but I think they missed the point here.
-Weird how even the tamest consensual sex is invariably deemed far more problematic than anything else the world has to offer.
+Weird how even the tamest consensual sex is invariably deemed far more problematic than many of the horrors the world has to offer.
+Deep thought from Buckles there.
+You’re welcome.

 DERMOT’S SPORTING BUDDIES (BBC3, 2002)